-A beautifully wrapped gift creates instant holiday cheer, and there is no better place to look for inspiration than in the garden.
+A beautifully wrapped gift creates instant holiday cheer, and there is no better place to look for inspiration than in your own garden.

-The garden is laden with floral gems and festive foliage to adorn gifts and add that special home-grown touch.
-And, better yet, festooning gifts with foraged finds from your garden not only has no effect on your festive budget but is also a more eco-conscious way of gifting loved ones.
+A garden is filled with floral gems and festive foliage to adorn gifts and add that special home-grown touch.
+And, better yet, foraged finds from your garden not only has no effect on your festive budget but is also a more eco-conscious way of gifting loved ones.
+Read further for a few of our top tips and tricks for foraging in your garden for your Christmas gift decorations.

 Now that you have your gift ‘covered’, it’s time to head into the garden to forage for gift-worthy greenery.